beck1888/CVS-Phone-Assistant/readme.md

 Besides that, you may use the code I have written however you want.

 ## To-DO
+- Fix error handling to not repeat irrelevant things
 - Add comments for clarity
 - Add sound effects for the phone being transferred
 - Find a less obnoxious voice